 While the effects of exposing metals in well known, some 3D Printing filaments can also lose strength when exposed to prolonged moisture or submerged.
 Much like painting metal, a coating such as Liquitex can protect the parts and lengthen their lifetime.

-Metals are mostly stable with many chemicals but it is always worth checking the compatability with the chemical manufacturer.
-Nyon based materials, such as Markforged Onyx are chemically resistant and unaffected by most petrochemicals (check chemical compatibility here) however you should steer clear of strong acids.
+Metals are mostly stable with many chemicals but it is always worth checking the compatibility with the chemical manufacturer.
+Nylon based materials, such as Markforged Onyx are chemically resistant and unaffected by most petrochemicals (check chemical compatibility here) however you should steer clear of strong acids.